apify/proxy-chain/README.md

 });
 ```

-## Run a HTTP/HTTPS proxy server with credentials and upstream proxy
+## Run a HTTP proxy server with credentials and upstream proxy

 ```javascript
 const ProxyChain = require('proxy-chain');